EmbersArc/Epigraph/README.md

     <img src="https://codecov.io/gh/EmbersArc/Epigraph/branch/master/graph/badge.svg" /></a>
 </p>

-A modern C++ interface to formulate and solve linear, quadratic and second order cone problems.
+Epigraph is a modern C++ interface to formulate and solve linear, quadratic and second order cone problems.
 It makes use of Eigen types and operator overloading for straightforward problem formulation.

+## Features
+* Flexible and intuitive way to formulate LPs, QPs and SOCPs
+* Dynamic parameters that can be changed without re-formulating the problem
+* Automatically clean up the problem and remove unused variables
+* Print the problem formulation and solver data for inspection

 ## Dependencies